Is cooking in a microwave safe for your fertility?

-And why do we cook food with a microwave?
+And why do we cook food in a microwave?
 Because we’re in a hurry and we’ve got a lot going on and cooking on a stove feels overwhelming or the whole process of prep, cooking, and clean up will take more time than we have to give to cooking.

 So we toss something in the microwave.
 And what are we tossing in there?

 It’s not usually farm fresh veggies.
 Canned corn, peas, soups, chicken nuggets, pizza rolls and other heavily processed veggies and convenience foods are far more likely.
-These foods tend to be more caloric, heavy in trans fats, added sodium, and low… very low… on vitamins, minerals, micro-nutrients, enzymes and other nutrition.
+These foods tend to be more caloric, heavy in trans fats, added sodium, and low… very low… on vitamins, minerals, micro-nutrients, enzymes and other nutrients.

-Overtime, these heavily processed foods and their lack of good nutrition can lead to deficiencies that tend to lend themselves to obesity and various illnesses.
+Over time, these heavily processed foods and their lack of good nutrition can lead to deficiencies that tend to lend themselves to obesity and various illnesses.

 On the other hand, it’s important to make time for meals from scratch cooked on a stove and consumed with friends and family.
 By saying “no” to microwave foods you’re saying “yes” to something else.
 You’re creating space for relationships, friends, connection and, yes, good, quality nutrition.

 Stephanie’s post (from Keeper of the Home): Living Without a Microwave